women dancing near mirror

 Fortunately, there are numerous resources and organizations dedicated to supporting mental health in the performing arts.

-These include helplines, counseling services, and online platforms specifically tailored for performers.
+These include helplines, counseling services, brief interventions, and online platforms specifically tailored for performing artists.

 Familiarize yourself with these resources and utilize them whenever needed.
 Remember, seeking help is not a sign of weakness but a proactive step towards maintaining your mental wellbeing.

-Take advantage of the support available to you and encourage others to do the same.
+Take advantage of the support available to you and encourage other performing artists to do the same.

-The British Association for Performing Arts Medicine is a great first place to turn.
+The British Association for Performing Arts Medicine is a great first place to turn for a multidisciplinary approach to wellbeing in the arts, including performance science.

 Conclusion: Embracing a Holistic Approach to Mental Health at Drama School